greengaia/Proyecto-Granja/README.md

 # Proyecto-Granja
-A smalla esperiment for my portafolio
+A smalla experiment for my portafolio